 – Bagless – bagless models use container and reusable filter instead of a bag.
 There can be several filters, each one with finer pores for better filtration.

-– Cyclonic separation – this bagless vacuum cleaners use rapid rotation of air flow in circular container to separate dust particles from main air flow (centrifugal force).
+– Cyclonic separation – these bagless vacuum cleaners use the rapid rotation of air flow in a circular container to separate dust particles from main air flow (centrifugal force).
 To improve filtration even further, additional mechanical filters can be used.

-– Ultra fine air filter or HEPA (High Efficiency Particulate Air) filter – this is high quality second or even third filter in vacuum cleaner that remove any remaining dust particles that could otherwise be returned into the cleaned room.
-According to the United States Department of Energy definition of HEPA filters, they can remove at least 99.97% of particles 0.3 micrometer in size.
-Some HEPA filters are cleanable, but should be replaced after some time.
+– Ultra fine air filter or HEPA (High Efficiency Particulate Air) filter – this is a high quality second or even third filter in vacuum cleaner that removes any remaining dust particles that could otherwise be returned into the cleaned room.
+According to the United States Department of Energy’s definition of HEPA filters, they can remove at least 99.97% of particles 0.3 micrometers in size.
+Some HEPA filters are cleanable but should be replaced after some time.
 In order to achieve even better filtration, these filters are sometimes combined with bag filtration or cyclonic separation, followed by HEPA filter and then followed by activated carbon filtration system (or activated carbon is part of dirt bag or HEPA filter) – these systems can be pricy, but their exhaust is practically pure air.

-Note – size of dirt particles commonly found in human environment are:
+Note – the size of dirt particles commonly found in human environment are:

 – bacteria 0.3-10.0 micrometers,